 While the privacy policy claims GDPR compliance for EEA users, the specifics of data retention periods, user rights and cross‑border transfer mechanisms are not detailed.
 No independent privacy audit or certification is referenced.
 Users handling sensitive information should obtain the full privacy documentation to confirm alignment with organisational data‑governance policies.

-The Responsible Use policy mentions prohibitions on misuse but provides no concrete enforcement examples or.
+The Responsible Use policy mentions prohibitions on misuse but provides no concrete enforcement examples.

 The absence of documented implementation timelines creates a significant risk for enterprises with complex IT requirements.
 While the service suggests a low barrier to entry, the lack of API documentation or single-sign-on (SSO) specifications means deployment cycles could be longer than advertised.
 Organizations should verify if the modular design actually supports incremental feature activation without requiring manual configuration for each new tool.